Adamant-im/AIPs/AIPS/aip-18.md

 }
 ```

-## Transfer scenario
+## Transfer Scenario

-To ensure seamless UX, a sender's client app follows the sequencing:
+### Sender’s client

-- Create a placeholder in the chat for the file transfer
+1. Create a placeholder in the chat for the file transfer
-- Display the files being sent in the placeholder with a spinner or progress indicator.
-A user may cancel the file transfer.
+2. Display the file(s) inside the placeholder with a spinner or progress indicator; the user can cancel the transfer at any time.
-- Encrypt files
+3. Encrypt the file(s).
-- Initiate files upload to a node
+4. Upload the encrypted file(s) to a storage node
-- Wait for the files to be uploaded and obtain the file ID.
-In case of a network issue, a user may retry the upload or cancel.
-Verify that the files has been uploaded successfully.
+5. Wait until the upload completes and obtain the file ID(s).
+If a network issue occurs, let the user retry or cancel.
+Verify that the file(s) have been uploaded successfully.
-- Send an ADM rich text message.
-In case of a network issue, a user may retry sending or cancel.
+6. Send the ADM rich-text message.
+If a network issue occurs, let the user retry or cancel.

-The recipient's app:
+### Recipient’s client

-- Fetches an ADM message and decrypts it
+1. Fetch and decrypt the ADM message
-- Creates a placeholder in a chat with a spinner
+2. Create a placeholder for the file(s) in the chat with a spinner
-- Tries to fetch preview (if enabled auto preview in the app settings)
+3. *(Optional)* Fetch the preview image if *auto-preview* is enabled
-- Tries to fetch the entire file (if enabled auto download in the app settings)
+4. *(Optional)* Fetch the full file if *auto-download* is enabled
-- Decrypts files
+5. Decrypt the file(s)
-- Fills the placeholder
+6. Replace the placeholder with the final content

-Like in-chat crypto transfers, the fetching algorithm and re-tries count depend on message time.
-Recent transfers may require more time to reflect on a storage node to which the recipient is connected.
+As with in-chat crypto transfers, retry logic and timeouts depend on the message age; very recent transfers may need extra time before the file becomes available on the node to which the recipient is connected.

-## Assumptions and limitations
+## Assumptions and Limitations

-While the adherence to a privacy approach is a base advantage of ADAMANT, it spawns some limitations:
+Although ADAMANT’s privacy-first design is a core strength, it also introduces several limitations:

-- Obligatory end-to-end file encryption may lead to a little delay in the UX and requires more hardware resources on a client device
+- Mandatory end-to-end encryption may introduce a slight UX delay and demands additional client-side resources
-- Forwarding attachments in chats requires downloading content and re-encryption with a public key of the new recipient
+- Forwarding attachments requires downloading the content and re-encrypting it with the new recipient’s public key
-- Decentralized storage may condition a little delay in file synchronization between storage nodes
+- Decentralized storage networks can exhibit propagation delays between nodes
-- Usually, decentralized file storages don't guarantee deletion of files.
-Any node can store a file for unlimited time.
+- Most decentralized-storage solutions cannot guarantee file deletion; any node may retain a file indefinitely

 ## Rationale

-This AIP introduces a file sharing feature according to the decentralized concept, offering a layer of privacy and censorship resistance.
-A standardized approach ensures consistent behavior across different ADAMANT Messenger apps.
+This AIP adds a file-sharing feature that follows the decentralized ethos of ADAMANT, providing strong privacy and censorship resistance.
+A standardized approach guarantees consistent behavior across all ADAMANT Messenger clients.

 ## Copyright